 33 Rewarding Humanitarian Jobs That Make a Real Difference

 What if you could make a living by having a positive impact on people's lives?
 Thanks to humanitarian jobs, you can.
 They are all about effecting change in the lives of people in less-than-fortunate circumstances.
-And the sad truth is that there is a huge need for this kind of work: Globally, 2.4 billion people do not have adequate sanitation systems, and 663 million people lack access to clean water.1 There is much that needs to be done.
+And the sad truth is that there is a huge need for this kind of work: Globally, according to Oxfam, 2.4 billion people do not have adequate sanitation systems, and 663 million people lack access to clean water.
+There is much that needs to be done.

 When it comes to international development and humanitarian aid, jobs can be found in a wide range of areas, from technology and engineering to communications and administration.
 But working in a developing country offers both unique rewards and unique challenges.
 You can experience different cultures and perform meaningful work, but you may face language barriers or logistical hurdles.
 It's also important to note that with many international humanitarian jobs, the focus is on training others rather than accomplishing tasks yourself—the idea is to build up the locals' capacity to solve their own problems.